 The COSO internal control framework is generally presented as a cube, because three dimensions for control have been merged into the framework that represents the direct relationship between the:

 The management draws up a philosophy with regard to risks and thus indicates the risk appetite of the organisation.

 The internal environment provides the basis for the idea of how risks are viewed and how they are anticipated.
 It is crucial that senior management demonstrates the importance of ERM at all levels of the organisation.

 Objectives must be set before management can identify potential events affecting performance and results.
 ERM ensures that management has a process or tool to set SMART Goals and that the chosen goals are in line with the mission statement of the organisation and consistent with the risk appetite.

 It is of great importance that the identification of events that may affect the objectives is carried out for both the internal and external environment.
 This includes events that represent risks and events that may create opportunities.
 Events that affect both should be handled with extra care.

-After the risks have been identified and assessed, the risk analyst identifies and evaluates possible responses to the risks including avoiding, accepting, reducing or sharing risks.
+After the risks have been identified and assessed in this part of the COSO Framework, the risk analyst identifies and evaluates possible responses to the risks including avoiding, accepting, reducing or sharing risks.
 Management selects a series of actions to align risk with the risk tolerance and risk appetite of the organisation.

 Once the risks, measures and responses to them have been identified, procedures are drawn up or the policy is adjusted to ensure that the selection of risk management measures is carried out carefully and effectively.